DIVESTMENT AND JUST TRANSITION

 Learn more about several of our WECAN Divestment advocacy and action programs below - which have lead to significant divestments, policy changes, investigations and international media visibility.

-Indigenous Women’s Divestment Delegations and Education
+Indigenous Women’s Divestment Delegations

 The central goal of the Indigenous Women’s Divestment Delegations, organized by WECAN International with the leadership of Indigenous women and their directives, is to provide a platform for Indigenous women leaders to meet face-to-face with representatives of European and U.S. financial institutions, insurance companies, and credit-rating agencies, to expose injustices, and directly share with these entities - and the public, press, and government representatives - exactly how their fossil fuel investments violate human rights and Indigenous rights, while also driving climate disruption.
 Ultimately, these Delegations and future Delegations seek to put pressure on institutions to divest funds from fossil fuel extraction and infrastructure immediately, as well as to systematically change their policies regarding Indigenous and human rights and the climate crisis.